clockworklabs/spacetime-docs/docs/rls/index.md

 public partial class Module
 {
     /// <summary>
-    /// A client can only see their user.
+    /// A client can only see their account.
     /// </summary>
     [SpacetimeDB.ClientVisibilityFilter]
-    public static readonly Filter USERS_FILTER = new Filter.Sql(
+    public static readonly Filter ACCOUNT_FILTER = new Filter.Sql(
-        "SELECT * FROM users WHERE identity = :sender" );
+        "SELECT * FROM account WHERE identity = :sender" );

     /// <summary>
-    /// An admin can see all users.
+    /// An admin can see all accounts.
     /// </summary>
     [SpacetimeDB.ClientVisibilityFilter]
-    public static readonly Filter USERS_FILTER_FOR_ADMINS = new Filter.Sql(
+    public static readonly Filter ACCOUNT_FILTER_FOR_ADMINS = new Filter.Sql(
-        "SELECT u.* FROM users u JOIN admins a WHERE a.identity = :sender" );
+        "SELECT account.* FROM account JOIN admin WHERE admin.identity = :sender" );
 }
 ```